-This document is intended to provide administrators the best practices for maintaining RCDevs WebADM and related applications (such as OpenOTP Authentication Server).
+This document is intended to provide administrators with the best practices for maintaining RCDevs WebADM and related applications (such as OpenOTP Authentication Server).
 The reader should notice that this document is not a guide for installing WebADM and its applications.
 Specific guides are available through the RCDevs online documentation library on RCDevs Website.

 WebADM installations and usage manuals are not covered by this guide and are documented in the RCDevs WebADM Installation Guide and WebADM administrator’s Guide available in RCDevs website.